Learning and Emotional Support at The Crefeld School

 The Crefeld School can recommend an outside tutoring agency to provide services to our students on our premises, or off campus.
 In some circumstances, the Learning Specialist may recommend outside tutoring and will help the family to make arrangements.
 The family will be responsible for the costs of this tutoring.

-Crefeld has one full time and two part time social worker, as well as several interns each year.
+Crefeld has two full time social workers on staff, as well as five social work interns each year.
 A member of this team can meet with a student either in an ongoing or temporary way to help them process difficulties around school, home, social relationships or whatever else may be bothering the student.
 They also run a variety of groups each year to address the needs of a particular group of students.
 Some examples of groups that have run in the past are: Women’s Group, Men’s Wellness Group, Social Skills Group, and a group for students who were struggling with anxiety.
 Typically, one or two groups run each year, depending on the needs in the community.